bbelyeu/v/README.md

-This tool is intended to search in your current working directory path and find a file based on a partial name given via regular expression.
+This tool is intended to search in your current working directory path and find a file based on a partial name given via regular expression and then open the file in vim.
+If multiple files are found then it prompts the user with a list of files to choose from.